eye-division/johncammack/_publications/considered-choices-for-funding-decisions.md

 NGOs regularly seek funding from a variety of donors, to help them to deliver worthwhile activities.
 Often the activities work well and a donor covers the full cost.
 But sometimes a successful funding proposal can make the organisation vulnerable, by committing itself to additional overhead expenditure not covered by a donor.

-This article looks at a system whereby the financial aspects of project proposals can be assessed earlier, before funding is applied for and accepted - providing a way of knowing the impact on the organisation and its staff, and allowing organisations to calculate the real cost of donor funded projects.
-[Click here](http://www.tandfonline.com/eprint/fA9QF4wYkrMAjwQjc7c6/full)
+This article looks at a system whereby the financial aspects of project proposals can be assessed earlier, before funding is applied for and accepted - providing a way of knowing the impact on the organisation and its staff, and allowing organisations to calculate the real cost of donor funded projects.&nbsp;

 [Further details](http://www.ingentaconnect.com/content/routledg/cdip/2013/00000023/00000004/art00012)